tinkerbell/tinkerbell-docs/docs/setup/on-bare-metal-with-docker.md

 This page is inspired by [Aaron](https://geekgonecrazy.com/) a community member who wrote ["Tinkerbell or iPXE boot on OVH"](https://geekgonecrazy.com/2020/09/07/tinkerbell-or-ipxe-boot-on-ovh/).

 In this project we will use [Sandbox](https://github.com/tinkerbell/sandbox) and everything it depends on.
-Pick a server, or a laptop or as I said an Intel NUC, for this guide I will use Ubuntu but you can use any other distribution, and please, if you do the same for other operating systems open an issue and we will include your experience here.
+Pick a server, or a laptop or as I said an Intel NUC.

 You can see this guide as an explanation with very little automation for what happens under the hood in guides like:

 * [Local Setup with Vagrant](/setup/local-vagrant)
 * [Equinix Metal Setup with Terraform](/setup/packet-terraform)